 Understanding the Apple Lightning® Connector Interfaces

 Like the USB interface, the YubiKey 5Ci communication over the Lightning connector will also use a variety of channels for communication between iOS and the YubiKey.
-Touch-triggered OTPs can be used natively with iOS.
+Touch-triggered OTPs can be used natively with iOS, as well as Webauthn (starting in iOS 13).
 However, for apps within iOS to be able to use advanced protocols that send and receive information from the YubiKey 5Ci, the Yubico SDK will need to be used and the app registered with Yubico.
 This can be done via the Yubico iOS SDK App submission page.

 Understanding the USB Interfaces

 USB Interfaces are the different channels that software can use to communicate with the YubiKey when it is connected via USB.
 Each interface enables a specific set of applications on the YubiKey; if an interface is disabled, none of the applications that use that interface will be available.
 Note: With previous YubiKeys and older Yubico software, the USB Interfaces were referred to as “modes” and the FIDO interface was called the U2F mode.

 The OTP interface presents itself to the operating system as a USB keyboard.
 The OTP application is accessible over this interface.
 Output is sent as a series of keystrokes from a virtual keyboard.
 This allows for OTP to be used in any environment which can accept standard keyboard input.
 The OTP interface is supported natively across all desktop OS environments (macOS, Windows, Linux) as well as on mobile OS platforms (iOS, Android).
 Output is sent as a series of keystrokes from a virtual keyboard, allowing the OTP application to work with any environment that supports USB Keyboard input, including iOS.